rushow/rushow/README.md

 ### Some Facts About Me

+- 🔬 I’m currently a PhD candidate in Computer Science at the University of Regina, Canada.
+My research focuses on **Concept Drift Detection**, **Adaptive Learning**, and **AI for Financial Fraud Detection**.

+- 🧑‍🏫 I also serve as a University Teaching Fellow, mentoring undergraduate students and leading courses like *Software Engineering Methodologies*.
+I enjoy breaking down complex concepts and inspiring the next generation of technologists.

+- 💼 With over **10 years of professional experience** in web development and project management, I bring a practical, problem-solving mindset to both academic and industry challenges.
+I'm passionate about combining real-world applications with cutting-edge AI research.

 - 🔭 Currently I'm a PhD Researcher at the University of Regina, Canada.
 - 🔭 I’m currently Working with Image Processing, Data Mining and Machine Learning techniques.
 - :fireworks: I was a Project Manager and also interested in working with teams.